 Dr. O’Shaughnessy encourages her students to nurture a broader view of learning and consider issues of equity, social justice, and advocacy in all areas of counseling.
 She encourages students to explore how the themes and theories discussed in class extend out of the classroom and into their life and community.
 Her goal is to collaborate with her students to develop outstanding clinicians and global citizens who understand the importance and impact of culture as well as help students maintain a quest for knowledge throughout their lifespan.
 She believes in transformational educational experiences, for both student and professor, and is influenced by the works of Paolo Freire and bell hooks in her understanding of classroom potential.

-Dr. O’Shaughnessy is an active member of the Association for Women in Psychology, the Society of Counseling Psychology, Bay Area Open Minds, and the American Counseling Association.
+Dr. O’Shaughnessy is the co-chair of the Northern California MFT Educator’s Consortium, the Collective Coordinator for the Association for Women in Psychology, and active in the Society of Counseling Psychology, Bay Area Open Minds, and the American Counseling Association.